zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 **Valid parent blocks:** `definition`

 #### Returning values
-It is possible to return values when calling a macro command, but the macro block must explicitly return a variable in order to do so.
-See [Assigning `var`'s to macro invocations](#assigning-vars-to-macro-invocations) for the `var` syntax.

-To return a variable, simply use the `return` keyword within the macro block followed by the variable reference in double quoted string syntax.
+It is possible to return values from a macro command by using the `return` keyword within the macro block followed by the variable reference in double quoted string syntax.
 Currently, direct references to variables are not yet supported.

 *Example:*
 ```javascript